harizonelopez/To-Do-list-project/README.md

 ## Features

 - User registration and login
-- Add, update, and delete tasks
+- Add, update, and delete tasks and events
 - Flash messages for user feedback
 - Responsive design